alecclarke/with_rescue_from/README.md

   end

   def baz
-    ... # StandardError exceptions raised here will won't be handled in rescue_from end end
+    ... # StandardError exceptions raised here won't be handled in rescue_from end end
 ```